OWASP/www-chapter-bristol-uk/index.md

 ## Chapter Meetings

 Typically our meetings are held in the evening and last for a couple of hours.
-View the meeting schedule on the [events tab](https://owasp.org/www-chapter-bristol-uk/#div-events).
+View the schedule on the [events tab](https://owasp.org/www-chapter-bristol-uk/#div-events) for our next meeting and also for past meetings.

-To register for an event, please visit our [Meetup][meetup] page.
+To register for an event please visit our [Meetup][meetup] page.

 ### Speaking at OWASP Bristol Chapter Events